tundish/balladeer/balladeer/doc/intro.rst

 ============

 Thanks for choosing Balladeer for your next writing project.
 You steer the vessel.
-I was me who picked the crew.
+It was me who picked the crew.

 Python, an elegant, flexible, popular programming language.
 SpeechMark a simple, expressive markup system.